zdravkov/kendo-docs/api/wrappers/jsp/chart/seriesitem-highlight-line.md

 # \<kendo:chart-seriesItem-highlight-line\>

-Line options for highlighted points.
-The color is computed automatically from the base point color.** Available only for candlestick series **
+The line of the highlighted chart series.
+The color is computed automatically from the base point color.

 #### Example
     <kendo:chart-seriesItem-highlight>